meri-imperiumi/handbook/docs/checklists/03_after_sailing.md

 - [ ] [[engine#Stopping the engine|Stop the engine]]
 - [ ] Install fenders as needed
 - [ ] Switch slip lines to tied shore lines.
-Keep slip lines as (loose)
+Keep slip lines as (loose) backup if needed
 - [ ] Ensure adequate distance from pier by pulling the boat
 - [ ] Add chafe guards to lines as needed
 - [ ] Tie tiller to the pushpit